-Figure 3.7: The electron beam monitor.
+Figure 3.7: The electron beam monitor scintillator.

-Figure 3.8: The photon flux detected using scintillator.
+Figure 3.8: The beam monitor scintillator response for three beam currents.
 The mean of the ADC channel decreased linearly as the electron beam current was decreased.
-The electron beam current was measured using the Faraday cup at the end of the 0 degree beamline, FC1, and integrated using oscilloscope.
+The electron beam current was measured using the Faraday cup at the end of the 0 degree beamline, FC1, and integrated using an oscilloscope.

-Figure 3.9: Fit for accelerator beam current v.s. the ADC channel.
+Figure 3.9: Fit of the accelerator beam current vs. the beam monitor scintillator's ADC channel.

 ADC and measures the scintillator output for that positron coincidence event.
-The charge measured by the ADC is the total charge of the electron pulses that created the positron events.
+The charge measured by the ADC is the total charge of the electron pulses that created the positron event.
 The number of beam pulses are counted using a scaler.
 The total charge on T1 for the entire run is estimated using